sio/gitlab-runners-fleet/README.md

   developing bindings for the cloud I use (Yandex Cloud) and my Python code was not as clean as I would like, hence this (third) rewrite to Terraform & Go.

-I intend to deploy the runners strictly for personal use and I aim to architect my infra to incur (almost) no costs when no CI jobs are running.
+I intend to deploy the runners only for personal use and I aim to architect my infra to incur (next to) zero costs when no CI jobs are running.

 ## Project status